KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

     }
     ```

+Now, can you think out what kind of problems it can create?

+Memory of a computer is responsible for proper functioning of the system.
+All applications running on a computer have some amount of memory requirements.
+If it can not be satisfied, then system will stop its working(will hang).

+Now, due to memory leaks, there will be useless allocated memory and as this kind of memory grows in size, it will affect the performance of the computer(due to less amount of available memory).
+And in the worst case situation, system will stop working correctly.

+Therefore, memory leak is a programming issue and we must take care of it.

-**Solution:** Delete(deallocate memory) before anything goes wrong.
+**Only Solution:** Deallocate before anything goes wrong.

 ### Dangling pointer

 A pointer that is pointing to a deallocated memory is called a **dangling pointer**.

+**Problems due to dangling pointer:**
-Dereferencing or again deallocating a dangling pointer will lead to undefined behavior(run-time error).
+1. Dereferencing a dangling pointer will give undefined result.
+Note that it will not give any compiler or run time error, but some random result.
+2. Double deallocation will result in abort(core dumped) call.

 ```cpp
 #include <iostream>